 Supported Decision Making online course is a free online learning resource for parents, friends, family members, support workers, team leaders, coordinators and allied health professionals.

 Our Supported Decision-Making resources

 The Supported Decision Making Resource Directory brings together supported decision making resources from across Australia.
-It includes descriptions and links to 8 resources for: decision makers decision supporters.
-All resources […]
+“We made the directory so people can find good Supported Decision Making resources easier” – […]

 A short video to help you decide whether to take the COVID 19 Vaccine.
 Produced in partnership with Speak Out Tasmania.